-The School received a recoverable grant of \$400,000 from Mater Academy, Inc. to fund operation expenses.
-Under the terms of the grant, the School would repay the corporate account of Mater Academy, Inc. in the event the School experiences a surplus of its operating budget for any period ending June 30, following the execution of the agreement.
-The maximum the School may be required to pay in the future should the School meet the requirements for repayment is \$400,000.
+The School received a recoverable grant of \$3,445,000 (\$2,245,000 in prior years) from Mater Academy, Inc. to fund operating expenses.
+Under the terms of the grant, the School would repay the corporate account of Mater Academy, Inc. in the event the School experiences a surplus of its operating budget for any period ending on June 30, following the execution of the agreement.
+Management determined that the school did not meet requirements for repayment.
+The maximum the School may be required to pay in the future should the School meet the requirements for repayment is \$3,445,000.